sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 ## Step 4: All done.
 Test it.

-Open any `do` file and test running some Stata code.
+Open any `do` file and test running some Stata code by pressing Ctrl+D.

 # Integration 2: Stata 16 + Visual Studio Code

 ## Step 1: Install VSCode

 VSCode (Download here <https://code.visualstudio.com/>) is open source and freely available across platform (Windows, Mac and Linux).
 It is modern, compared to notepad++, and boasts aesthetically-pleasing interface.
-When I first tried years ago, I felt VSCode was lagging.
-However, VSCode is evolving very fast thanks to many contributors and in constant development.
+VSCode is evolving very fast thanks to many contributors and in constant development.
 This means ongoing support is available from many fellow users and developers.
-You can open an entire project and open files side by side, and (with more experience) you can learn to display images right in the editor.
+You can open an entire project and open files side by side.
+Please note that VSCode could take up a significant amount of RAM space when a folder tree is complex and the number of file is large.
+You can learn to display images without leaving the editor.
 So, why not reap the benefit by running Stata code here?

 ## Step 2: Save "rundolines"